-For the first half of 2019, the Matthews Asia Strategic Income Fund returned 8.39% (Investor Class), while its benchmark, the Markit iBoxx Asian Local Bond Index, returned 5.27%.
-For the quarter ending June 30, the Fund returned 2.56% (Investor Class) compared to the benchmark return of 2.11% over the same period.
+For the quarter ending Sept.
+30, 2019, the Matthews Asia Strategic Income Fund returned 0.69% (Investor Class), while its benchmark, the Markit iBoxx Asian Local Bond Index, returned 0.71%.

 Performance Contributors and Detractors: